blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 - Instead of improving from history, these idiots follow it.

-- Dirty well water is holy
+- Dirty well water is holy (Zam Zam)

+# Proverbs
+- When Muslims are a minority, they want minority rights.
+When they are a majority, there are no minority rights.
+- When Islam is criticized in Islamic countries, it's blasphemy.
+When it is criticized in non-Islamic countries, it's Islamophobia.